wp-plugins/islam-companion/README.txt

 2. Where does the plugin get its data.
 The plugin uses Holy Quran translations from http://tanzil.net/trans/

 3. How does the online dictionary option work.
-You have to enter the url of an online dictionary. the online dictionary website should allow users to search from urls. e.g if you enter http://urdulughat.info/words/advance-search/name:{word} in the online dictionary field then you can the meaning of Urdu words.
-The plugin automatically replaces {word} with the word that needs to be looked up
+On the Dashboard widget you have to select a word and then click on the dictionary icon.
+This will open the online dictionary in a new tab.
+The online dictionary will show the meaning of the selected word

 == Changelog ==

+= 1.0.7 =
+* Update online dictionary icon so it gets the dictionary link from database
+* Removed option for entering online dictionary url

 = 1.0.6 =
 * Added option for searching for a word using an online dictionary